ccny-ss-js-dec-2020/class-6_01-07-21/node_api_project/unsolved/README.md

 ## Instructions

-Run 'npm init' to install of the modules from npm into your project
+Run 'npm install' to install of the modules from npm into your project

 * API Instructions
   * Geocoder